sco1/skyportal/README.md

     "aio_username" : "YOUR_AIO_USERNAME",
     "aio_key" : "YOUR_AIO_KEY",
     # Open Sky Network credentials, for getting flight information
+    # Can be omitted if not using OpenSky
     "opensky_username": "YOUR_OPENSKY_USERNAME",
     "opensky_password": "YOUR_OPENSKY_PASSWORD"
 }